andrew/ultimate-awesome/README.md

 - [awesome-tech-rss](https://github.com/tuan3w/awesome-tech-rss) - List of awesome RSS channels related to startup, science and technology.
 - [awesome-huge-models](https://github.com/zhengzangw/awesome-huge-models) - A collection of AWESOME things about HUGE AI models.
 - [awesome-nanopore](https://github.com/GoekeLab/awesome-nanopore) - A curated list of awesome nanopore analysis tools.
+- [awesome-video-object-segmentation](https://github.com/suhwan-cho/awesome-video-object-segmentation) - A list of  video object segmentation (VOS) papers.
 - [awesome-temporal](https://github.com/temporalio/awesome-temporal) - A curated list of awesome Temporal libraries and resources.
 - [awesome-machine-learning-startups-berlin](https://github.com/jrieke/awesome-machine-learning-startups-berlin) - 🤖 A curated list of machine learning & artificial intelligence startups in Berlin (Germany).
-- [awesome-video-object-segmentation](https://github.com/suhwan-cho/awesome-video-object-segmentation) - A list of  video object segmentation (VOS) papers.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
+- [awesome-foundation-model-leaderboards](https://github.com/SAILResearch/awesome-foundation-model-leaderboards) - A curated list of awesome leaderboard-oriented resources for AI domain.
 - [awesome-machine-learning-engineer](https://github.com/superlinear-ai/awesome-machine-learning-engineer) - 🤓 A curated awesome list of Machine Learning Engineering resources.
 Feel free to contribute!.
 - [Awesome-Maths-Learning](https://github.com/tensorush/Awesome-Maths-Learning) - 😎 📜 Collection of the most awesome Maths learning resources in the form of notes, videos and cheatsheets.
 - [awesome-HAI](https://github.com/bwang514/awesome-HAI) - A curated list of awesome Human-AI Interaction.